 Every half-day absence from school is classified by the school as either authorised or unauthorised.
 This is why information about the cause of any absence is always required from parents/carers.
 As a school, we will always work with parents (and other agencies, as appropriate) to understand the reasons underlying absence.

 3.1 Authorised absences

 Authorised absences are mornings or afternoons away from school for a good reason like illness, medical/dental appointments which unavoidably fall in school time, emergencies or other unavoidable causes.
-Whilst these are authorised, parents/carers should be aware that they do still affect your child's percentage attendance as your child is still not in school.

 3.2 Unauthorised absences